 In AD 130, on his grand tour of the eastern part of the Roman Empire, Hadrian visited the devastated city of Jerusalem, accompanied by his young lover Antinous.
-He established a new city on the site of the old one which was left in ruins after the First Roman-Jewish War of 66–73.
+He established a new city on the site of the old one, which was left in ruins after the Great Jewish Revolt of AD 66.

 The new city was to be named Colonia Aelia Capitolina.

-The colony was established just north of the camp of the 10th Legion.
-Its major buildings were the Porta Neapolitana in the north (now the Damascus Gate), a Temple of Aphrodite, two forums and, according to Roman historian Cassio Dio, a Temple of Jupiter built on the site of the former Jewish temple, the Temple Mount.
+The colony was established just north of the camp of the Tenth Legion.
+Its principal buildings were the Porta Neapolitana in the north (now the Damascus Gate), a Temple of Aphrodite, two forums and, according to Roman historian Cassius Dio, a Temple of Jupiter built on the site of the former Jewish Temple, the Temple Mount.

 The 7th century Christian Chronicum Paschale lists several other buildings in Aelia Capitolina; two public baths, a theatre, a nymphaeum of four porticoes (perhaps the Pool of Siloam), a triple celled building (the Capitolium?), a monumental gate of twelve entrances (a circus?), and a quadrangular esplanade.
-However none of these buildings have been archaeologically located.
+However, none of these buildings has been archaeologically located.

-On the basis of Jerusalem’s depiction on the 6th century AD Madaba map (mosaic depicting the layout of Jerusalem, discovered in a Byzantine church in Madaba, Jordan), it is usually assumed that from the Damascus Gate in the north of the city (Porta Neapolitana) ran two wide colonnaded streets, the Western and Eastern cardos (Cardo Maximus & Lower Cardo).
-The Cardo Maximus is shown in the center of the mosaic with a pillared colonnade on both sides running south to the camp.
-Another smaller eastern street was connecting the north gate to the south part of the city, passing between the temple mount and the upper city and reaching the Dung Gate.
+Based on Jerusalem’s depiction on the 6th century AD Madaba Map (mosaic depicting the layout of Jerusalem, discovered in a Byzantine church in Madaba, Jordan), it is usually assumed that from the Damascus Gate in the north of the city (Porta Neapolitana) ran two wide colonnaded streets, the Western and Eastern cardos (Cardo Maximus & Lower Cardo).
+The western cardo is shown in the centre of the mosaic with a pillared colonnade on both sides running south to the camp.
+Another smaller eastern street connected the north gate to the south part of the city, passing between the temple mount and the upper city and reaching the Dung Gate.
 It is indicated by a single line of columns crossing the top side of Jerusalem.

-Paved and lined with columns, the Cardo Maximus was the main road that ran through the Roman and Byzantine city and also served as the center for the local economy.
+Paved and lined with columns, the cardo was the main road that ran through the Roman and Byzantine cities and served as the centre of the local economy.

-Major sections of this 1900-year-old street have been excavated and are reused in today’s Jewish Quarter in the Old City of Jerusalem.
-The entire roadway was originally 22 meter wide (40 feet) while the road itself was 5 meter wide (16 feet) with colonnaded and covered passageways on both sides to protect pedestrians from traffic and the heat of the sun.
+Significant sections of this 1900-year-old street have been excavated and reconstructed in an open-air section in the heart of the Jewish quarter.
+The entire roadway was originally 22 meters wide (40 feet), while the road itself was 5 meters wide (16 feet) with colonnaded and covered passageways on both sides to protect pedestrians from traffic and the heat of the sun.
 Shops lined the colonnades in its southwestern section.

 The excavation of the Western Cardo by Professor Nahman Avigad of the Hebrew University began in 1975 and lasted two years.
-A 200 m long section of the cardo was exposed 4 meter below the present street level.
-Today visitors can get a good idea of how the cardo looked like just beyond the entrance to the Jewish Quarter where two sections of the main street have been reconstructed.
+A 150-metre-long section of the cardo was exposed 2.5 metres below the modern street level.
+Today visitors can get a good idea of how the cardo looked beyond the Jewish Quarter entrance, where two sections of the main street have been reconstructed.
 While some of the column bases were found in situ, most of the architectural features were reused in later structures that lined the cardo.

-However the Hadrianic Western Cardo did not stretch this far south until centuries later.
-This portion dates to the time of Emperor Justinian.
-During the 6th century AD the city became an important Christian center with a rapidly growing population.
+However, the Hadrianic Western Cardo did not stretch this far south until centuries later.
+This portion dates to the time of the emperor Justinian I. During the 6th century AD, the city became an important Christian centre with a rapidly growing population.
 The southern section was built to link the cardo to the two main churches of Byzantine Jerusalem, the Holy Sepulcher and the Nea Church.

 Recent archaeological excavations in the heart of Jerusalem’s Old City have exposed several sections of the Eastern Cardo.
-Beneath the level of the Western Wall Plaza, at a depth of 5–6 meters, archeologists discovered the remains of a wide paved and colonnaded street, complete with shops on each side (much like the Western Cardo).
+Beneath the Western Wall Plaza level, at a depth of 5–6 meters, archaeologists discovered the remains of a wide paved and colonnaded street, complete with shops on each side (much like the Western Cardo).
 An Hadrianic date for the construction of the cardo was determined based on the finds discovered just beneath the paving stones.
-On the basis of these finds, archaeologists now suggest that the Roman city was planned and its main thoroughfares paved in the early years of Hadrian’s reign, about a decade before his visit to the East.
+Based on these finds, archaeologists now suggest that the Roman city was planned and its main thoroughfares paved in the early years of Hadrian’s reign, about a decade before he visited the East.
 (Source)

 The Northern Gate, Porta Neapolitana

 Underneath the Damascus Gate (built in the 16th century AD under the rule of the Ottoman Sultan Suleiman the Magnificent), remains of a gate dating to the time of Hadrian have been discovered and excavated.
-This gate features on the Madaba Map, which shows an open square with a column inside the gate.
+This gate features on the Madaba Map, which shows an open square with a column in the middle.

-This impressive Hadrianic gateway, built with Herodian stones, consisted of a large arched passageway – situated beneath the opening of today’s Damascus Gate – flanked by two smaller, lower arches.
+This impressive Hadrianic gateway, built with Herodian stones, consisted of a large arched passageway flanked by two smaller, lower arches.
 It was protected on both sides by two guard towers.
-However, by the time the Madaba Map was made, the side passageways were blocked and only the central one was still in use.
-In front of the gate was a broad plaza, in the center of which stood a column supporting a statue of Hadrian at its top.
-Only the eastern entrance of the gate with its flanking tower has survived which can be seen below the modern raised walkway entering the Damascus Gate.
+However, by the time the Madaba Map was made, the side passageways were blocked, and only the central one was still in use.
+In front of the gate was a broad plaza with a column supporting a statue of Hadrian.
+Only the eastern entrance of the gate with its flanking tower has survived, which can be seen below the modern raised walkway entering the Damascus Gate.
 The Roman gate of Aelia Capitolina has been restored and opened to the public; upon descending below the bridge leading to the Ottoman Damascus Gate, one can enter once again through this early gate into the city.

-One stone, just above the lintel of the arch, bears a battered Latin inscription with the city’s name under Roman rule, Aelia Capitolina.
+Above the arch’s lintel, one stone bears a battered Latin inscription with the city’s name under Roman rule, Aelia Capitolina.
 The end of the inscription reads, “.. by the decree of the decurions of Aelia Capitolina.”
 The corridor beyond the surviving arch leads to the interior of the eastern gate tower.
-The tower has been preserved in its full height (12 meters) and only its ceiling is a later addition.
+The tower has been preserved at its full height (12 meters), and its ceiling is a later addition.

-The original staircase that leads to the top of the tower is preserved to its original form and leads today to the Wall Walk.
+The original staircase that leads to the top of the tower is preserved in its original form and leads today to the Wall Walk.

 The Triumphal Arch

-Built in the style of a triumphal arch, the so-called Ecce Homo Arch, located near to the eastern end of the Via Dolorosa, is the central span of what was originally a triple-arched gateway.
-It was similar in purpose to the Arch of Titus in Rome commemorating the AD 70 victory over the Jews.
+Constructed in the style of a triumphal arch, the so-called Ecce Homo Arch, located near the eastern end of the Via Dolorosa, is the central span of what was originally a triple-arched gateway.
+It was similar in purpose to the Arch of Titus in Rome, commemorating the AD 70 victory over the Jews.

 The central arch was flanked by two smaller arches, one of which can still be seen inside the Ecce Homo Church.
-The second small arch was incorporated in the 16th century into a Uzbek dervishes monastery on the other side of the Via Dolorosa street, but this was later demolished, taking the arch with it.
+The second small arch was incorporated in the 16th century into an Uzbek dervishes monastery on the other side of the Via Dolorosa street.
+However, this was later demolished, taking the arch with it.

-Traditionally, the arch was said to have been part of the gate of Herod’s Antonia Fortress, which itself was alleged to be the location of Jesus’ trial by Pontius Pilate.
-However, since the late 1970’s, archaeologists have established that the arch was a triple-arched gateway built by Hadrian.
-It served as the eastern entrance of the Forum of Aelia Capitolina located to the west of the main north-south cardo.
+Traditionally, the arch was said to have been part of Herod’s Antonia Fortress gate, alleged to be the location of Jesus’ trial by Pontius Pilate.
+However, since the late 1970s, archaeologists have established that Hadrian built the arch as a triple-arched gateway.
+It served as the eastern entrance of the Forum of Aelia Capitolina, located west of the main north-south cardo.

-Hadrian established two forums in Aelia Capitolina, one north of the Temple Mount and the other on the western side of the city.
+Hadrian established two forums in Aelia Capitolina, one north of the Temple Mount and the other on the city’s western side.
 Both were large, open, paved spaces surrounded by temples and public buildings.
 Only the northern forum has been located with certainty.
 At the start of the 20th century, the French religious-archaeologist Father Louis-Hugues Vincent discovered a large expanse of ancient pavement immediately beneath the Convent of the Sisters of Zion.
 He declared that it was the “lithostrotos” of John’s gospel (the location of Pontius Pilate’s judgment of Jesus).
-Archaeology has proven conclusively that the pavement was associated to the arch and was part of the Hadrianic forum.
+Archaeology has proven that the pavement was associated with the arch and was part of the Hadrianic forum.

 The Temple of Jupiter Capitolinus on Temple Mount

-At the excavation site in the Western Wall plaza, archeologists also uncovered two small streets that ran perpendicularly and led east from the cardo toward the Western Wall of the Temple Mount.
-This discovery may indicate that, during the early 2nd century AD, the Temple Mount area had something important standing in the place where the destroyed Second Temple once stood.
-Some scholars have proposed that there was once a temple – to Jupiter Capitolinus or some other Roman deity or combination of deities – that was built at the site of the Second Temple after Jerusalem had been transformed into a pagan city.
-In addition to Dio Cassius, other written sources implied that such was the case, but little archaeological evidence had ever been recovered to confirm or support this claim until the discoveries of these two small streets.
+At the excavation site in the Western Wall plaza, archaeologists also uncovered two small streets that ran perpendicularly and led east from the cardo toward the Western Wall of the Temple Mount.
+This discovery may indicate that, during the early 2nd century AD, the Temple Mount area had something important standing where the destroyed Second Temple once stood.
+Some scholars have proposed that there was once a temple – to Jupiter Capitolinus or some other Roman deity or combination of deities – built at the site of the Second Temple after Jerusalem had been transformed into a pagan city.
+In addition to Cassius Dio, other written sources implied that such was the case.
+Still, little archaeological evidence had ever been recovered to confirm or support this claim until these two small streets were discovered.

 In AD 333, the “Bordeaux Pilgrim” mentioned that he saw two statues of Hadrian near the temple mount and that there was a building over the place of the Jewish Temple.

-However it has been thought that the pilgrim may have mistaken the statue of Antoninus Pius with that of Hadrian.
-This can be revealed by an inscription which today appears upside-down on the wall above the Double Gate located on the southern Temple Mount Wall.
+However, it has been thought that the pilgrim may have mistaken the statue of Antoninus Pius for that of Hadrian.
+This can be revealed by an inscription that today appears upside-down on the wall above the Double Gate located on the southern Temple Mount Wall.
 This inscription, reused by later Islamic builders, could have been engraved upon the pedestal of Antoninus Pius’ equestrian statue.